 Most likely there would be very vocal outrage from the surrounding neighborhoods and the story would be featured prominently in the local news as many concerned and informed parents are increasingly taking precautions to minimize their children’s exposure to any sort of microwave technology.

-The fact is that the long term effects of microwave radiation on children’s developing brains is completely unknown.
+The fact is that the long term effects of microwave radiation on children’s developing brains are completely unknown.

 What is known is that a child’s brain is not fully developed until about age 20 and until that time, the skull is thinner to permit its continued growth and development.
 Hence, a child’s brain is extremely sensitive to the effects of any type of EMF radiation.